-The sections below summarize how the Energy Code, Reference Appendices, ACM Reference Manuals, and compliance documents would be modified by the proposed change.25 See Section 10 of this report for detailed proposed revisions to code language.
+The sections below summarize how the Energy Code, Reference Appendices, ACM Reference Manuals, and compliance documents would be modified by the proposed change.
+See Section 10 of this report for detailed proposed revisions to code language.

-6.1.3.1 Specific Purpose and Necessity of Proposed Code Changes Each proposed change to language in Title 24, Part 1 and Part 6 as well as the Reference Appendices to Part 6 are described below.
+Each proposed change to language in Title 24, Part 1 and Part 6 as well as the Reference Appendices to Part 6 are described below.
 See Section 10.2 of this report for marked-up code language.

-25 Visit EnergyCodeAce.com for training, tools, and resources to help people understand existing code requirements.
+&lt;sup>25 Visit EnergyCodeAce.com for training, tools, and resources to help people understand existing code requirements.